Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-3 Best College Basketball Bets and Player Props for Clemson vs. McNeese
+2 Best College Basketball Bets and Player Props for Saint Mary's vs. Vanderbilt

 - TV Channel: TNT